Sanabi: Reception

+Deborah Young of Variety wrote that "Simple as the story is, there is nothing expected about the way Sharma shoots it."

 Accolades

 Sanabi won the National Film Award for Best Feature Film in Manipuri at the 43rd National Film Awards.
 The citation for the National Award reads, "For its apt and poetic handling of the conflict between the traditional and modern values, knitted around a pony symbolically".